wattsworth/joule/docs/interfaces.rst

 by Lumen and the interface is presented on a common dashboard with other modules the user is authorized to use.

-To add an interface to a module implement the :meth:`joule.BaseModule.routes` function and register handlers for any routes your module implements.
+To add an interface to a module implement the :meth:`joule.client.BaseModule.routes` function and register handlers for any routes your module implements.
 Then enable the interface by changing the ``is_app`` attribute to ``yes`` in the :ref:`sec-modules` file.